-Although rare, get emergency medical help if you have signs of difficult breathing, hives, an allergic reaction, swelling of your face, lips, tongue, or throat.
+Although rare, get emergency medical help if you have signs of difficulty breathing, hives, an allergic reaction, swelling of your face, lips, tongue, or throat.

 If your Physician has prescribed Loestrin to you, they feel that the benefit outweighs the risk of any side effects.